Skip to main content

 Some pallets have been developed to accommodate the requirements:

-• Verifiers where each one defines the proof, verification key and public inputs types, implements the verification logic and defines how to compute the 3 hashes that compose the final statement hash that represent the proof leaf value:
+• Verifiers where each one defines the proof, verification key and public inputs types, implements the verification logic and defines how to compute the 3 hashes that compose the final statement hash that represents the proof leaf value: